Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 \section{Mission to Mars}

 The mass and time required for a mission to Mars is dependent on its architecture.
-We consider a mission similar to the DRA 5.0 concept, that includes a manned spacecraft with a crew of four astronauts and an unmanned, or cargo, spacecraft.
+We consider a mission similar to the DRA 5.0 concept, that includes a crewed S/C with a crew of four astronauts and an uncrewed, or cargo, S/C.

-The manned spacecraft is comprised of a human habitat module (which houses the crew during transit to and from Mars, and includes all life support systems for the mission), a propulsion system and a transport capsule.
+The crewed S/C is comprised of a human habitat module (which houses the crew during transit to and from Mars, and includes all life support systems for the mission), a propulsion system and a transport capsule.
 The first two might be assembled in orbit.
-The transport capsule carries the crew from low Earth orbit (LEO) to the main spacecraft on Earth, and between the main spacecraft and low orbit on Mars (upon arrival).
+The transport capsule carries the crew from low Earth orbit (LEO) to the main S/C on Earth, and between the main S/C and low orbit on Mars (upon arrival).

-The unmanned cargo spacecraft consists of the propulsion system, the payload for Mars operations, including the descent and ascent vehicle, and the fuel required for the astronauts to return to the Earth, that will be transferred to the main spacecraft while in Mars orbit.
+The uncrewed cargo S/C consists of the propulsion system, the payload for Mars operations, including the descent and ascent vehicle, and the propellant required for the astronauts to return to the Earth, that will be transferred to the main S/C while in Mars orbit.